Written by: MediHealth PRO Editorial Team

 In such cases, early evaluation can help identify hearing or developmental concerns.

-Yes, some babies respond only in certain situations.
+Some babies respond to their name only in certain situations.
 For example, they may react during play but ignore you when focused on a toy or screen.
 This selective response is often linked to attention rather than a problem.
 However, consistent lack of response across different situations should be checked.

 Q4: Does not responding to name always mean autism?